mdgriffith/elm-style-animation/README.md

 ```

 __Render our animation__ at the necessary element in your view.
-Not all animated properties are style properties(such as the svg.d property and polygon.points property), so `Animation.render` actaully returns a list of `Html.Attributes`.
+Not all animated properties are style properties(such as the svg.d property and polygon.points property), so `Animation.render` actually returns a list of `Html.Attributes`.
 Fortunately, you can add your own style because  `Html.Attributes.style` stacks!
 ```elm
     div
         (Animation.render model.style